A look at the economic impact of a fall in the exchange rate (termed depreciation or devaluation in the exchange rate)

 - Other components of AD.
 If the exchange rate falls, this increase export demand.
 However, if there is a fall in consumer confidence, there may be no overall fall in AD.

-- Time lag.
+- Time lag and elasticity of demand.
 In the short term, demand for exports tends to be inelastic (therefore only small increase in demand).
 Over time, demand becomes more elastic, therefore there is a bigger increase in demand for exports.

 Video on Effect of Depreciation in Value of Pound